Skip to Main Content

 Festival of Lights

-James Island County Park gets bright every November with the Holiday Festival of Lights.
-This light show in Charleston features an estimated 2 million dazzling lights.
+James Island County Park gets bright every November and December with the Holiday Festival of Lights.
+This light show in Charleston features an estimated two million dazzling lights.

-Families cruise three miles through the park to witness the spectacle of lights.
-The festival features more than 750 light displays, including the newly refurbished and rebuilt Cooper River Bridge display.
-There are also many family attractions, such as marshmallow roasting, train rides, an enchanted walking trail, an old-fashioned carousel, and photo opportunities with Santa.
+Visitors can wander three miles through the park to witness the spectacle of lights.
+The festival features more than 750 light displays, including the Cooper River Bridge display.
+There are also many family-friendly attractions, including marshmallow roasting, train rides, an enchanted walking trail, an old-fashioned carousel, and photo opportunities with Santa.

 The Road Scholar Christmastime in Charleston’s six-day tour includes the Festival of Lights and more.